tkn-tub/ns3-gym/doc/manual/source/tracing.rst

   helper.EnableAsciiIpv4 (stream, protocol1, 1);
   helper.EnableAsciiIpv4 (stream, protocol2, 1);

-In this case, trace contexts are written to the ascii trace file since they are required to disambiguate traces from the two interfaces.
+In this case, trace contexts are written to the ASCII trace file since they are required to disambiguate traces from the two interfaces.
 Note that since the user is completely specifying the file name, the string should include the ".tr" for consistency.

-You can enable ascii tracing on a particular protocol by providing a ``std::string`` representing an object name service string to an ``EnablePcap`` method.
+You can enable ASCII tracing on a particular protocol by providing a ``std::string`` representing an object name service string to an ``EnablePcap`` method.
 The ``Ptr<Ipv4>`` is looked up from the name string.
 The ``<Node>`` in the resulting filenames is implicit since there is a one-to-one correspondence